palletorsson/textcopy/README.md

+Your setup consists of a Godot project that integrates custom shader logic with data loaded from a CSV file.
+This project allows dynamic changes to visual elements in the game environment using Godot's shader system.
+Below is a breakdown of how each component of your script and scene setup functions:

+### Shader Code
+The shader (`shader_type spatial;`) is designed to apply visual effects based on parameters that are dynamically passed from a Godot script.
+It processes an array of thresholds, colors, and boolean flags to determine how and where different colors are applied within the rendered object:

+- **Uniform Variables**: These are used to pass data from the Godot scene into the shader.
+  - `thresholds`: A series of x-coordinates that trigger changes in color.
+  - `xcolorArray`: Colors applied horizontally.
+  - `isStriped`: Flags indicating whether a striped pattern should be applied.
+  - `ycolorArray`: Colors used for striped effects.
+  - `segment_height`: Defines the height of each segment for the striping effect.

+- **Fragment Function**: Determines the color of each pixel based on its `uv` coordinates.
+It checks the x-coordinate against the thresholds and applies the corresponding color.
+If striping is enabled for that segment, it alternates colors vertically based on the y-coordinate.

+### Godot Script
+The script attached to a `MeshInstance3D` node in Godot manages the interaction between the scene and the shader:

+- **Exported Arrays**: These arrays are intended to be populated either manually through the Godot Editor or programmatically.
+They correspond to the uniform variables in the shader.

+- **File Loading and Parsing**: The script reads a CSV file and extracts values to populate the shader's uniform arrays.
+  - `load_from_file()`: Reads a CSV file line by line and stores each line as a string in an array.
+  - `clear_csv_data()`: Clears existing data in the shader's uniform arrays to prepare for new data.
+  - `make_csv_data()`: Splits each line of the CSV into individual values and appends them to their respective arrays in the correct format.

+- **Shader Setup**: Applies the parsed CSV data to the shader's uniform variables.
+  - `setup_shader_material()`: Checks if a `ShaderMaterial` is applied to the mesh and sets the shader parameters accordingly.

+### Workflow
+1. **Initialization**: When the game starts, the `_ready()` function is triggered.
+It loads data from the CSV file, clears any existing data in the uniform arrays, populates the arrays with new data from the CSV, and updates the shader's uniform variables with this data.

+2. **Dynamic Interaction**: As the scene runs, the shader uses the values from these arrays to dynamically adjust the colors on the mesh based on the defined logic and the mesh's UV mapping.

+3. **Updating Shader Parameters**: The shader parameters can be updated in real-time within the Godot Editor or via scripts during gameplay, allowing for interactive and dynamic visual effects based on gameplay mechanics or player interactions.

+This approach provides a powerful way to visually represent data and effects within your game, offering a high level of customization and dynamic interaction.
 # Summary of Ada Research Project: Exploring Algorithmic Worlds through a Queer Lens

 The Ada Research project aims to investigate the impact of algorithms on our perception and understanding of reality, particularly within the context of 3D virtual worlds.
 By employing a queer theoretical framework, the project seeks to challenge the normative biases embedded in these algorithms and explore alternative visions for digital spaces.